-VERIFY THE INSTALLATION
+2.6 VERIFY THE INSTALLATION

-Before continuing, it is important to verify that the CUDA programs can find and communicate correctly with the CUDA-enabled hardware.
+Before continuing, it is important to verify that the CUDA toolkit can find and communicate correctly with the CUDA-capable hardware.
 To do this, you need to compile and run some of the included sample programs.